drycc/workflow/src/applications/using-dockerfiles.md

     Welcome to Drycc!
     See the documentation at http://docs.drycc.cc/ for more information.

-Because a Dockerfile application is detected, the `cmd` process type is automatically scaled to 1 on first deploy.
+Because a Dockerfile application is detected, the `web` process type is automatically scaled to 1 on first deploy.

-Use `drycc scale cmd=3` to increase `cmd` processes to 3, for example.
+Use `drycc scale web=3` to increase `web` processes to 3, for example.
 Scaling a process type directly changes the number of [containers][container] running that process.